hanwenzhang123/fullstack-note/04-note/README.md

 ## Frontend

+#### Polyfills
+A polyfill is a piece of code (usually JavaScript on the Web) used to provide modern functionality on older browsers that do not natively support it.

 #### React 18 New Features
 - Concurrency control with the Transition API (Concurrency is the ability to execute multiple tasks simultaneously)
 - Much faster page loads for server-side rendering with Suspense API